Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 # cp /Users/sheila/Documents/github_ncsu/shellcast/analysis/com.shellcast.dailyanalysis.cronjob.plist com.shellcast.dailyanalysis.cronjob.plist
 ```

-Third, that you're working with the right version using nano or atom.
+Then check that you're working with the right plist file using nano.

 ```{bash}
 nano com.shellcast.dailyanalysis.cronjob.plist
 ```

+Or with atom.

 ```{bash}
 atom com.shellcast.dailyanalysis.cronjob.plist
 ```

-Fourth, to load the cron job, run the following in the LaunchAgents directory:
+Then load the cron job, run the following in the LaunchAgents directory.

 ```{bash}
 launchctl load com.shellcast.dailyanalysis.cronjob.plist
 ```

-To stop the cron job, run the following in the LaunchAgents directory:
+To stop the cron job, run the following in the LaunchAgents directory.

 ```{bash}
 launchctl unload com.shellcast.dailyanalysis.cronjob.plist
 ```

-To see if a LaunchAgent is loaded you can use:
+To see if a LaunchAgent is loaded you can use the following.
 ```{bash}
 launchctl list
 ```

 Also, you can go to `Applications > Utilities > Console` and then look at system log to see current loaded and active programs.

-Last, if you need help debugging the plist script, [LaunchControl](https://www.soma-zone.com/LaunchControl/) is a helpful app (I used the trial version for finding errors).
+Last, if you need help debugging the plist script, [LaunchControl](https://www.soma-zone.com/LaunchControl/) is a helpful app for finding errors using the trial version.

-If debugging, I would typically open up LaunchControl to check that that plist file is unloaded.
+If debugging, you can open up LaunchControl to check that that plist file is unloaded.
 Change the time in the plist file, load it, wait, and then check LaunchControl for status.
-Sometimes the errors in LaunchControl are not helpful (e.g., Error 1) but other times it will tell you if you need to make the bash script executable.
+Sometimes the errors in LaunchControl are not helpful (e.g., "Error 1") but other times it will tell you if you need to make the bash script executable.
 When in down you might have a process running from a previous time you tried to run the script that you have to kill.
 To do this use htop.
 Search within htop for "sql" and kill the process.
-Then start again with checking to make sure the script is unloaded, reload it, wait, etc. It's a little tedious...typical debugging. :/
+Then start again with checking to make sure the script is unloaded, reload it, wait, etc. It's a little tedious...typical debugging.

-## 5. Cron Job Run Order

-Each day the `shellcast_daily_analysis.sh` will run the following R and Python scripts:

-1. `ndfd_get_forecast_data_script.py` - This script gets the forecast and converts it to a pandas dataframe.

-2. `ndfd_convert_df_to_raster_script.R` - This script converts the forecast from a pandas dataframe to a raster object.

-3. `ndfd_analyze_forecast_data_script.R` - This script takes the raster object as well as other spatial information about the NC coast (shellfish growing area bounds, conditional management bounds, lease bounds, etc.) and does these three levels of calculatoins so they can be used to update the shellcast mysql database.

-4. `gcp_update_mysqldb_script.py` - This script takes the data outputs from the previous script and pushes them to the shellcast mysql database.
+### 4.3 Other Debugging

-## running the bash script on its own
+If you're having issues with the cron job running, you can also try running the bash script on its own and checking if a particular script it giving issues.

-To run the bash script not in a cron job (for debugging), use the code below.
+To run the bash script (.sh) not in a cron job (for debugging), use the code below.
 This must be run from the analysis directory.
 Outputs from each R and Python script will be saved into the terminal\_data directory.

 The bash (.sh) script as well as so all the other Python and R scripts that run within the bash script have to be executable.
 Check to see that they are executable from the terminal window using `ls -l`.
 You should see "x"s in the far left column for the file (e.g., "-rwxr-xr-x").
 If it's no executable (e.g., "-rw-r--r--"), then use `chmod` to make it executable.